chomosuke/typescript-template/README.md

     - This let vscode work with yarn properly.
 - Run `yarn` in project directory.

+## tips
-If you dislike format on save, you can disable it in `.vscode/settings.json`.
+- If you dislike format on save, you can disable it in `.vscode/settings.json`.

-For TDD, you might want to run you test as frequent as possible, you can use the command `yarn test --watch` to do that.
+- For TDD, you might want to run you test as frequently as possible, you can use the command `yarn test --watch` to do that.